 The Cambodian government is not very clear on its rules and regulations and things seem to change regularly.
-As a result groups have popped up to keep track of the latest situation.
-I recommend the Cambodia Visa and Work Permit Facebook group as a good source of information on changes with regards to visas and work permits.
+As a result, groups have popped up to keep track of the latest situation.
+I recommend the Cambodia Visa and Work Permit Facebook group as a good source of information on changes with regards to digital nomad visas, general visas and work permits.

-There are a couple of visas in Cambodia that digital nomads and freelancers can get to live and work in the country as below.
-With both of these visas, you would initially get an "E-Ordinary"visa on arrival at the airport or border crossing.
+There are a couple of visas in Cambodia that digital nomads and freelancers can get to live and work in the country.
+With both of these visas, you would initially get an “E-Ordinary” visa on arrival at the airport or border crossing.
 Note that there is a tourist visa and an E-Ordinary Visa.
 Both of these are valid for 30 days but the tourist visa cannot be extended.
 The E-Ordinary visa costs $35 dollars and if you have this visa you can apply for other visas afterwards.

 6 month to 1 Year Multiple Entry “EB” Business Visa

 This visa used to be easy to get and was perfect for freelancers and digital nomads.
 Specifically, you didn’t have to show any formal work or business documentation.
 It is a multiple entry visa and can get renewed over and over again.
 Unfortunately at the end of 2017, Cambodia tightened the rules to make it only for those who can get a letter of employment from a local company.

 If you are working locally then you apply for a work permit online here (https://fwcms.mlvt.gov.kh/) It costs $100 per year + $30 for online application + an agency fee if you use a third party (around $70).
 You also need a medical, proof of residency such as a letter from your landlord.
 If you are a freelancer or self-employed one way to get this visa is to find some freelance work locally and have that local business write the required letter.
 Importantly, the letter would need to state that you are working for them as a freelancer.